 I spent my childhood in the UK, and after returning to Japan, I studied law in Kyoto and passed the bar exams, and became a lawyer in Japan.

-In 2007, I was attended as the first managing lawyer of the Nakamura Himawari-Fund Law Office, a public law office established by the Japan Federation of Bar Associations in the legally isolated area of Kochi Prefecture.
+In 2007, I was appointed as the first managing lawyer of the Nakamura Himawari-Fund Law Office, a public law office established by the Japan Federation of Bar Associations in the legally isolated area of Kochi Prefecture.
 There I dealt with a wide variety of legal disputes and acquired extensive experience in dispute resolution.

 After completing the term of service at the Nakamura Himawari-Fund Law Office, I spent some time studying in the UK about the legal systems in the common law and the civil law countries.
-Returning to Japan, I was attended by the Japanese government in 2013, to research and plan the legal system, and draft the amendment bills for consumer damage redress and corporate compliance.
+Returning to Japan, I was appointed by the Japanese government in 2013, to research and plan the legal system, and draft the amendment bills for consumer damage redress and corporate compliance.